 Financial liabilities of the Group include trade and other payables and employee entitlements.
-As at 30 June 2013 and 30 June 2012 trade payables and employee entitlements are contractually due within 60 days.
+As at 30 June 2014 and 30 June 2013 trade payables and employee entitlements are contractually due within 60 days.

 Other payables at reporting date represent amounts payable to the Creasy Group under the terms of the acquisition of Zanthus Resources Pty Ltd, Buddadoo Metals Pty Ltd and KingX Pty Ltd. The amount represents prior exploration expenditure by the Creasy Group on the projects acquired by the Company.
 Under the Acquisition Agreements the amount was only payable subject to ASX approval and the Company raising a minimum of \$7,000,000 by 30 June 2013.
 The Company did not raise \$7,000,000 by 30 June 2013, and Creasy Group did not, under the terms of the Agreement elect to extend the date to 30 June 2014.
-Under the terms of the Agreement the amount may now be repaid through the issue of shares, however, the parties are currently negotiating whether settlement will be through the issue of Shares or payment of cash.
+The Company has issued a Notice of General Meeting and a meeting of Shareholders will be held on 28 October 2014.
+At that meeting the Shareholders will be asked to approve the issue of shares to the Creasy Group in satisfaction of the full amount payable.